Lemons, Lavender, & Laundry

 13 Sep

-Before I even start this post, I have to take a moment to scream… ’cause this challenge was on the Rachael Ray Show this week!
+Before I even start this post, I have to take a moment to scream… ’cause the $100 Room Challenge was on the Rachael Ray Show this week!
 It was the craziest whirlwind of an experience, and I will truly never forget it.
 Short story: Tuesday I was called by the producer.
 Wednesday I was on a plane to New York.
 And Thursday I was filming a segment with Rachael Ray.
-The show aired on Monday of this week.
 There are actually two separate segments you can watch here and here.

 What You Need to Create A Weathered Wood Look